-Chairperson: Sharon K. Davis
+Chairperson: Sharon Davis

-Regular Faculty: Demetrios Carmocolias, Sharon K. Davis, Kimberly Martin, Ann Wichman.
+Regular Faculty: Demetrios Carmocolias.1 Sharon Davis, Hector Delgado, Kimberly Martin, Ernie Thomson, Ann Wichman.

-The mission of the Department is to provide education in the fields of sociology, criminology, and anthropology consonant with the mission of the University.
+The mission of the department is to provide education in the fields of sociology, criminology, and anthropology consonant with the mission of the University.
 The department is committed to providing a liberal arts education with high standards of excellence using a humanistic, interdisciplinary approach which integrates theory, research, and practice.
-Sociology and Criminology majors have the opportunity to join Alpha Kappa Delta, the national honor society for these disciplines.
+Majors may join Alpha Kappa Delta (Sociology) or Lambda Alpha (Anthropology) national honor societies.